-The primary design parameter for using the TMCS1101-Q1 is selecting the correct sensitivity variant, and because positive and negative current must be measured a bidirectional variant should be selected (A1B-A4B).
+The primary design parameter for using the TMCS1108-Q1 is selecting the correct sensitivity variant, and because positive and negative current must be measured a bidirectional variant should be selected (A1B-A4B).
 Further consideration of noise and integration with an ADC can be explored, but is beyond the scope of this application design example.
-The TMCS1101AxB-Q1 transfer function is effectively a transimpedance with a variable offset set by $V{OUT0A}$ , which is internally set to half of the analog supply as defined by Equation 29.
+The TMCS1108AxB-Q1 transfer function is effectively a transimpedance with a variable offset set by $V{OUT,0A}$ , which is internally set to half of the analog supply as defined by Equation 29.

-$$V{OUT} = I{IN} \times S + V{OUT,0A} = I{IN} \times S + V_S \times .05$$ www.ti.com range to the supply than to ground; therefore, the measurable current range is always constrained by the positive swing to supply, SwingVS.
-To account for the operating margin, consider the minimum possible supply
+$$V{OUT} = I{IN} \times S + V{OUT,0A} = I{IN} \times S + V_S \times .05$$ (29)

+Design of the sensing solution focuses on maximizing the sensitivity of the device while maintaining linear measurement over the expected current input range.
+The TMCS1108-Q1 has a slightly smaller linear output range to the supply than to ground; therefore, the measurable current range is always constrained by the positive swing to supply, SwingVS.
+To account for the operating margin, consider the minimum possible supply voltage $V{S,min}$ .
+With the previous parameters, the maximum linear output voltage range is the range between $V{OUT,max}$ and $V{OUT,0A}$ , as defined by Equation 30.